 To become a forensic practitioner, you will have a degree in a scientific subject and usually and MSc and PhD in your specialist area.
 You will be highly experienced and usually you will be scene attending as well as court attending as an expert witness.

-On this page you will find job openings for forensic practitioners, forensic science lecturers and digital forensic science.
+On this page you will find job openings for forensic practitioners, forensic science lecturers and PhD studentships.

 Closing Date: Ongoing: Applicants accepted all year round